httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 {{invalid}}.

-Decoders MUST treat missing truncated fields as equivalent to having been sent with the length field sent to zero.
+Decoders MUST treat missing truncated fields as equivalent to having been sent with the length field set to zero.

 Padding is compatible with truncation of empty parts of the messages.
 Zero-valued bytes will be interpreted as a zero-length part, which is